Dynamic EFI

 screen shot

-For users of the EBL Flash the above display is used to update, program, or read the BIN.
+For users of the EBL Flash the above display is used to Program or Read the BIN.
 There are 8 banks to hold calibrations, think of it as a BIN switcher.

-For small changes the Update Bank is the fastest.
-The Program Bank updates the entire calibration area (as fast as 1.5 seconds*).
+The Program Bank updates the entire calibration area.
 While the Read Bank is used to read BINs from flash memory.
 The Messages box displays information about the current flash process.

 The VE Learn display. . .